The Maltese Falcon (1941 film): Props

 Fred Sexton, an American artist, sculpted the Maltese Falcon statuette prop for the film.
-The "Maltese Falcon" itself was based on the "Kniphausen Hawk", a ceremonial pouring vessel made in 1697 for Georg Wilhelm von Kniphausen, Count of the Holy Roman Empire.
 It is modeled after a hawk perched on a rock and is encrusted with red garnets, amethysts, emeralds, and sapphires.
-It is currently owned by the Cavendish family and is part of the collection at Chatsworth House.
+As of 2004 it is owned by the Cavendish family and is part of the collection at Chatsworth House.

 Several 11.5 in tall falcon props were made for the film.
 One of the falcons was given to actor William Conrad by studio chief Jack L. Warner; it was auctioned in December 1994 for $398,500, the highest price paid for a film prop at that time.
 A 45-pound metal prop that appeared in the film was sold at auction on November 25, 2013, for over $4 million.